DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 We think this because a participant in this round experienced the issue and it’s also been reported for the Claim funding for mentor training service which has a similar school user group.

-We will test this by monitoring support ticket requests related to this issue and by conducting further research to understand the onboarding experience of school users that do not have an existing DfE Sign-in account.
+We will test this by monitoring support tickets related to this issue and by conducting further research to understand the onboarding experience of school users that do not have an existing DfE Sign-in account.